dwmkerr/sharpshell/docs/troubleshooting.md

-**Troubleshooting SharpShell Servers**
+# Troubleshooting SharpShell Servers

 Creating Shell Extension Servers can be extremely difficult, as diagnosing issues is very hard.
 The most common problem encountered is that a server seems to work with the ServerManager tool, but simply doesn't show up at all in Windows Explorer.
 This page pulls together a detailed guide of how to troubleshoot servers.

 **My Server Doesn't Show Up in Windows Explorer**

-Perhaps the most common issue.
-Here are the things to try, in order.

-1. Make sure that your server class has the [ComVisbile(true)] attribute.
-2. Make sure that your assembly is COM Visible (Project Properties > Application > Assembly Information...
-'Make assembly COM-visible'.
-3. If you are on Windows 32 bit, make sure you register the server with the x86 version of regasm:
-    C:\Windows\Microsoft.NET\Framework\v4.0.30319\regasm
-4. If you are on Windows 64 bit, make sure you register the server with the x64 version of regasm:
-    C:\Windows\Microsoft.NET\Framework64\v4.0.30319\regasm
-5. If you are registering a server that is NOT installed in the GAC, make sure you use the '/codebase' flag for regasm.
-    regasm MyServer.dll /register /codebase
+First, check the troubleshooting guide in the [Installing](../installing/installing.md) documentation.

-6.  **Important:** For most SharpShell servers to work on anything other than a development machine, they MUST be built in Release Mode against the Release Mode SharpShell binary.
+**Important:** For most SharpShell servers to work on anything other than a development machine, they MUST be built in Release Mode against the Release Mode SharpShell binary.
 This binary uses an unmanaged C++ component that has a dependency to MSVCRTD100.dll in debug mode - this will NOT be present on none-development machines.

 **Shell Thumbnail Handlers**